Stan's Food Restaurant: Production

 "Stan's Food Restaurant" was directed by Josue Cervantes and written by Brian Boyle.
 This would be the first episode of the seventh season that would be written by Boyle.
 As of this episode, each of Seth MacFarlane's main characters have owned a restaurant of some sort.
 Peter Griffin owned Big Pete's House of Munch, Cleveland Brown owned a deli while still living in Quahog, and Stan Smith owned Stan's Food Restaurant.

 In addition to the regular cast, actress Hayden Panettiere, actress Swoosie Kurtz, actor Roberto Perlas Gomez, and actor Don Tai Theerathada guest starred in this episode.
 Recurring voice actor Curtis Armstrong reprises his role as Steve's friend, Snot, having last done so in "Best Little Horror House in Langley Falls".
 Writer Alex Cuthbertson also made a minor appearance as well.

 Reception

-"Stan's Food Restaurant" was broadcast on November 14, 2010 as part of the animated television block on Fox.
+"Stan's Food Restaurant" was broadcast on November 14, 2010, as part of the animated television block on Fox.
 It was preceded by The Simpsons, and its sister shows The Cleveland Show and Family Guy.
-This episode was viewed by 5.38 million homes during its initial airing, despite airing simultaneously with Desperate Housewives on ABC, Undercover Boss on CBS, and Sunday Night Football on NBC.
+The episode was viewed by 5.38 million homes during its initial airing, despite airing simultaneously with Desperate Housewives on ABC, Undercover Boss on CBS, and Sunday Night Football on NBC.
 It garnered a 2.6 rating from the 18-49 demographic, the lowest rating out of its timeslot.
-This episode's total viewership and ratings were significantly down from the previous episode, "Best Little Horror House in Langley Falls", which was viewed by 6.3 million viewers during its initial airing, and received a 3.8 rating in the 18-49 demographic.
+The episode's total viewership and ratings were significantly down from the previous episode, "Best Little Horror House in Langley Falls", which was viewed by 6.3 million viewers during its initial airing, and received a 3.8 rating in the 18-49 demographic.